1. Always Measuring Digital Campaigns

 The sheer amounts of data are a lot to handle at times but good digital marketers filter through all the big data and only present the important stuff to clients.
 More signal, less noise, to use an analogy.

-The numerous tools these days from Google Analytics, Google Search Console and Google AdWords to Moz, Ahrefs and SEMrush all have dashboards showing historical data, some more than others.
-So, rely heavily on the tools that capture ALL data and just be aware of the ones that only show the last 90 days worth.
+The numerous tools these days, from Google Analytics, Google Search Console and Google Ad (Formerly Google AdWords – Ed) to Moz, Ahrefs and SEMrush, all have dashboards showing historical data, some more than others.
+So rely heavily on the tools that capture ALL data and just be aware of the ones that only show the last 90 days worth.
 Any digital marketer worth their salt knows which ones they are.
+Feel free to ask us for our professional opinion.

 Download that data, label it clearly, have a good system and that will be the basis of your campaign measurement.